 The ferries to Zakynthos depart daily from Killini, a town in the Peloponnese, and the ride is about an hour long.
 There are a number of great towns and villages to stay in Zakythnos, which caters to all travel styles and budgets.

-With its two different coastlines and a marine park established to safeguard the nesting of loggerhead turtles, Zakynthos is one of the best Greek islands for snorkeling.
-The perfect area for snorkeling in Zante is the south coast, where you can find Laganas Bay, where the rare sea turtles live.
+With its two different coastlines and a marine park established to safeguard the nesting of loggerhead turtles, Zakynthos is one of the best Greek islands for snorkelling.
+The perfect area for snorkelling in Zante is the south coast, where you can find Laganas Bay, where the rare sea turtles live.

-One fantastic snorkeling spot is Porto Limnionas Beach, with gleaming turquoise waters and a variety of caves and well-sculpted rock formations where you can spot urchins, reef fish, and sea turtles.
+One fantastic snorkelling spot is Porto Limnionas Beach, with gleaming turquoise waters and a variety of caves and well-sculpted rock formations where you can spot urchins, reef fish, and sea turtles.

-Another incredible diving spot in Zakynthos is Dafni beach, characterized by a huge labyrinth of large rocks and sandy floors home to marine creatures and ancient amphorae perfectly preserved.
+Another incredible diving spot in Zakynthos is Dafni beach, characterised by a huge labyrinth of large rocks and sandy floors home to marine creatures and perfectly preserved ancient amphorae.
 In Dafni’s seabed, you can also see a sunk motorcycle guarded by big scorpionfish.

 snorkeling in Greece